franneck94/GW2_RotaHelper/README.md

-# GW2 Rotation Helper - Master Your Combat at the Training Golem
+# GW2 Rotation Helper - Master Your Rotation at the Training Golem

-Designed to help you perfect your combat skills at the Special Forces Training Area!
+This tool shows ingame the rotation from the snow crows benchmark dps reports.
+It will always show the last 2 skills, the current skill and the next 7 skills.
+Depending on what skill the user activates the GUI will go onwards in the rotation.

 ## ✨ Installation Guide

 1. **Download Components**: Obtain both the DLL and companion ZIP file from our [official releases page](https://github.com/franneck94/GW2_RotaHelper/releases)
 2. **Install Addon**: Place the DLL file into your Nexus addons directory
-3. **Deploy Resources**: Extract the GW2_RotaHelper ZIP archive and copy its contents to your Nexus addons folder
+3. **Deploy Resources**: Extract the GW2RotaHelper ZIP archive and copy its contents to your Nexus addons folder

 ## 🎯 User Guide